 WE ONLY ASK $50 FOR VENDOR ENTRY

 It may not sound like a lot of money, but it's enough for HAHO to cover rent and other operational costs.
 What's more important is that $50 is nominal compared to typical market entry fees, allowing sellers to reinvest into their business.

 Set on a sliding scale, this is in place so that HAHO only benefits from more successful vendors, allowing those who are still testing their product to keep more of the profits.
 They can reinvest into classes, build a website or fine-tune their packaging.
 We use this income for opportunities of prosperity, like advanced marketing strategies, a low organizer stipend, live music, insurance and supplies.

 Big words with a simple goal: By practicing under-utilized forms of wealth like trading, bartering and sharing, the HAHO empowers Denver to participate in commerce without a money transaction.
 Have a garden and make salsa?
 Bring them to trade for clothing or pottery!

-We also support an alternative currency known as "Denver Dough," which acts to keep a separate currency circulating through the vendors and patrons.
+We also used to support an alternative currency known as "Denver Dough," which acts to keep a separate currency circulating through the vendors and patrons.
 This money cannot be spent outside of the HAHO and those who invest in it must spend it with vendors.
 Circulation works kind of like an ATM, except you get Denver Dough back instead of federal dollars.